The ketogenic diet is a way of eating that is very low in dietary carbohydrate.

 That said, researchers believe that fully keto-adapted athletes (over several months) may be able to perform equivalent to that of carbohydrate-fueled athletes.

 To substantiate this claim, further studies on athletic performance in longer-term keto-adapted athletes are needed.

-Read more here: the performance benefits of keto-adapted athletes.
+Read more here: potential performance benefits of keto.

 36. Where Can I Find a Keto Macro Calculator?